agenticify/.github/profile/README.md

 ## Hi there 👋

-We’re **Kodozo** — building AI-powered tools that improve developer productivity and code quality.
+We’re **Agenticify** — building AI-powered tools that improve developer productivity and code quality.

 ### 🙋‍♀️ What we’re about
 - **AI-assisted code review** with repo context (not generic feedback)